Sriram-Sai-Ganesh/sriram-sai-ganesh.github.io/_news/ann_osu_grad.md

 related_posts: false
 ---

-Graduated from The Ohio State University.
+Graduated with a B.S. in C.S.E. from The Ohio State University.
 Go Bucks! :chestnut: